Pac1226/Loan-Qualifier-Application/loan_qualifier_app/README.md

 ## Installation Guide

-The program requires Python 3.7 and Anaconda (or another means for activitating the Python libraries).
+The program requires Python 3.7 and the Command Line interface to use.

 ---